lostintangent/gistpad/README.md

 ![paste-screenshot](https://user-images.githubusercontent.com/1478800/70382701-9a7ac980-1914-11ea-9fb0-6e55424e2e54.gif)

- - From context menu: `Paste Screenshot` command.
+ - From the editor's context menu: `Paste Screenshot` command (this only appears within GistPad-managed markdown files).
  - From command palette: `GistPad: Paste Screenshot` command.
- - With a shortcut:
+ - Keyboard shortcut:
    - Windows/Linux: `ctrl + shift + v`
    - Mac OSx: `cmd + shift + v`

 By default the screenshot gets uploaded as a `.png` file to the gist and the link is added to the gist as `Markdown` image markup.
-The behaviour can be changed using the next settings.
+The behaviour can be changed using the follow settings:

 - `Gistpad: Paste Screenshot Type`: